 What do you dress baby in while hiking (How do you make sure baby doesn’t get too hot)?

 This is the biggest concern – keeping baby cool enough, while still covered up.
-Because she isn’t 6 months yet, I can’t put sunscreen on her (once she can use sunscreen, I plan on using a mineral-based sunscreen, and will try Tubby Todd).
+Because she isn’t 6 months yet, I can’t put sunscreen on her (once she can use sunscreen, I plan on using a mineral-based sunscreen, and will use ThinkBaby or Pipette).
 So far, I have been dressing her in long sleeve shirt and full length pant bamboo clothing, so she’s fully covered, but still very breathable.
 Some great companies for this are Lou Lou and Company, Kyte Baby, and Bambi and Birdie – I do know it’s pricey, but if it’s manageable, you could have one single outfit that they use for all their hikes – it really does keep C at a good temperature!
-Then, I have an SPF Sunhat from Honeysuckle that she wears to protect her face, head, and neck from the sun!
-You could also dress babe in full SPF clothing, if you wish.
+Merino wool base layers are also great for this, as they keep baby warm in the winter, and cool in the summer – I like ik’splor.
+Then, I have an SPF Sunhat from Honeysuckle (or Jan and Jul) that she wears to protect her face, head, and neck from the sun!
 On hotter days, I have packed a stroller fan just in case, but so far, I haven’t had to use it.
 I always have a burp cloth with me as well, and lastly, I have a change of clothes for her waiting in the car for after, because even if she’s cool enough, she will still be covered in some of my sweat, so I like to give her a fresh change of clothes before our long drive back!